warrenween/android_sdk/README.md

 Compiling and Using
 -------------------

-You can build a jar of the library by running
+You can build an .aar of the library by running:

-    $ant jar
+    $./gradlew clean
+    $./gradlew aR

-inside the sdk folder.
+inside the root directory of the project.

+The assembled release .aar will be under:

+    ./sdk/build/outputs/aar/

 Code
 ----